 BoardRooms must have good I.T infrastructure like Wireless Internet that is easily accessible, Power and Data Access for every individual seat around the conference table.

 Distributed antenna systems on buildings help enhance cellular coverage, so executives feel connected.

-High Quality Display Systems
+High-Quality Display Systems

-BoardRooms require High Quality Display Systems which are High Definition [1920 x 1080], VC suite enabled ready for instant Video Conferencing, Enhanced Presentation experience etc.
+BoardRooms require High-Quality Display Systems which are High Definition [1920 x 1080], VC suite enabled ready for instant Video Conferencing, Enhanced Presentation experience, etc.

 Types: LCD, Microtile, or front projection.

-There should be multiple, easy to use, readily accessible connections for laptop computer video with built-in captive cables.
+There should be multiple, easy-to-use, readily accessible connections for laptop computer video with built-in captive cables.

-Each connection should be vividly labeled and offer a VGA connector, a small “headphone style” audio connection, and an HDMI connection for digital video which is more and more common these days.
+Each connection should be vividly labeled and offer a VGA connector, a small “headphone style” audio connection, and an HDMI connection for the digital video which is more and more common these days.

-A modern boardroom must have a reliable, clear, and easy to use teleconferencing system that must function for every seated individual equally.
+A modern boardroom must have a reliable, clear, and easy-to-use teleconferencing system that must function for every seated individual equally.

-Most executive level personnel are familiar with videoconferencing and rely on it.
+Most executive-level personnel are familiar with videoconferencing and rely on it.

-An off-the-shelf HD system from Tandberg or Polycom can also deliver a very high quality VC experience well suited to a BoardRoom.
+An off-the-shelf HD system from Tandberg or Polycom can also deliver a very high-quality VC experience well suited to a BoardRoom.

-In boardrooms, there is typically two or more displays, a front camera on center at slightly higher than eye-level, and a rear camera at 7 feet, 0 inches, so people can remotely view proceedings.
+In boardrooms, there are typically two or more displays, a front camera on center at slightly higher than eye-level, and a rear camera at 7 feet, 0 inches, so people can remotely view proceedings.